NAVPERF/NAV2016-Sample/README.md

 Microsoft.Dynamics.Nav.TestUtilities : Test utilities to help build test scenarios<br>
 Microsoft.Dynamics.Nav.UserSession : Client Library for the NAV Client Services Web Service

-On the Microsoft Dynamics NAV "Corfu" CTP DVD, you will find a folder called <b>Test Assemblies</b>.
+On the Microsoft Dynamics NAV 2016 CTP DVD, you will find a folder called <b>Test Assemblies</b>.
 This folder contains one DLL, which is needed for running Load Tests:

 Microsoft.Dynamics.Framework.UI.Client.dll